- How do I apply to your graduate program?

 - What should I include in my Statement of Purpose?

-At a minimum, the Statement of Purpose should indicate your purpose for entering the graduate program, your proposed emphasis of studies, and any special interest(s) in the field.
-It should highlight your intellectual and practical background for graduate school, and your perspective on how the college's resources and those of the campus would enable you to find an intellectual home here.
+At a minimum, the Statement of Purpose should indicate, with clarity and focus, your purpose for entering the graduate program, your proposed emphasis of study, and any special interest(s) in the field.
+It should highlight your intellectual and practical background for graduate school, and your perspective on how the college's resources and those of the UC Berkeley campus would enable you to find an intellectual home here.
 You should give us a sense of who you are and why you feel that a Berkeley degree will help you reach your goals.
-Also, what you have done, written, experienced, or learned that makes you interesting.
+Also, what you have done, written, experienced or learned that makes you an interesting candidate.

-Yes.
-The Personal History Statement should convey how a combination of life experiences, idealism, role models, education, and work experiences have influenced your decision to apply, as well as any teaching, research, professional or public service contributions you have made that promote diversity and equal opportunity.
+The Personal History Statement should convey how a combination of life experiences, idealism, role models, education and work experiences have influenced your decision to apply, as well as how any teaching, research, and professional or public service contributions you have made have promoted diversity and equal opportunity.

-For tips on writing a personal statement, please see the Personal Statement Guide on the UC Berkeley Graduate Division website.
+For tips on writing a PHS, please see the Personal Statement Guide on the UC Berkeley Graduate Division website.

 - Do you allow hard-copy letters of recommendation?

 - Do you accept letters of recommendation from university letter services?
 Are recommenders required to use the forms in the UC Berkeley Graduate Division online application?

 - I am currently enrolled in another graduate program.
-Do you accept transfer students, or are my earned units transferable?
+Does the College of Environmental Design accept transfer students, or are my earned units transferable?

 - I already have a master's degree from another institution.
-Can I apply to that same degree program at UC Berkeley?
+Can I apply to this same degree program at UC Berkeley?

-We do not accept applicants to a degree program who have completed that same program at another institution, whether in the U.S. or abroad, unless it can be shown that the curriculum of the completed program differs substantially from UC Berkeley's.
-If this is the case, contact your graduate program adviser to discuss the issue further.
+We do NOT accept applicants who have completed the same degree program at another institution, whether in the U.S. or abroad, unless they can show that the curriculum of the completed program DIFFERS SUBSTANTIALLY from UC Berkeley's.
+If this is the case in your situation, contact your graduate program adviser to discuss the issue further.

 - Can I apply to more than one program at a time?

-UC Berkeley graduate admissions policy only allows an applicant to apply for one graduate or concurrent degree program during a given admission cycle.
+UC Berkeley graduate admissions policy allows an applicant to apply for only one single-degree program or concurrent-degree program during a given admission cycle.